 Scroll down to see what five products you should absolutely be using this winter.

 It's no secret that foaming cleansers can really dry the skin, especially if you're already prone to dryness.
-Celebrity esthetician Renée Rouleau once told us that to combat to dry skin, one must use "a no-foam, no-lather, super-mild cleansing lotion."
+Celebrity esthetician Renée Rouleau once told us that to combat to dry skin, one must use "a no-foam, no-lather, super-mild cleansing lotion" as part of their daily skincare routine.
 She recommended her vitamin-infused formula above.
 It breaks down hard-to-remove makeup while giving skin back any lost moisture.

 We've talked about the benefits of using an essence for the ultimate hydration; with the air getting colder, it's a great tool to fight against dryness and makes most sense during the winter.
 "Its skin-benefiting ingredients are focused on hydration and brightening, so most work to optimize your skin's natural cell turnover rate (think skin regeneration) and contain skin-brightening (not bleaching) ingredients as well.
 With regular use you will notice that your skin is deeply hydrated and brighter," Charlotte Cho of Soko Glam once told us.

 According to Cho, this essence not only hydrates the skin but also plumps up the skin and gives it a nice glow.

 "During the colder months, lips will become dry, cracked, and fragile due to a lack of moisture, heating, and dry air," Lanolips founder Kirsten Carriol told us.
 "We are often tempted to use a harsh scrub on our lips.
 However, this will damage them and make them worse.
 Instead, once a day, I suggest using citric acid (like Lanolips Lemonaid Lip Aid treatment) to naturally break down dead skin.
 It's an ultra-rich, creamy, whipped lanolin lip treatment that hydrates while the citric acid in organic lemon oil naturally breaks down dead skin and smoothly exfoliates."